 Here Are the Best Acoustic Bass Guitars

-My Review: In a way, I saved the best for last as this Martin BCPA4 is just a killer acoustic bass guitar with premium quality that I just had to include it on this list.
+My Review: This is one of my favorite acoustic bass guitars of all time and I really love Martin guitars.
 This American brand is a real icon on the high-end acoustic market.
 To get things straight this 4-string BCPA4 electro-acoustic isn’t cheap, but it offers acoustic bassists a real treat in every way.
 It sounds amazing, it looks superb and is so nice playing.
 As soon as you pick it up you can feel the premium quality of the bass.
 The long scale jumbo body packs a lot of sounds.
 It impressed me both plugged in and acoustically.
 It is capable of melting together the tones of an upright and electric bass into one.
 It’s rich and very well balanced, with the solid spruce offering a nice brightness while the Sapele gives some warmth with great bass response.

 Key Specs and Features: This solid build acoustic bass features a jumbo body with a soft J-style cutaway.
 All the materials used are out of wood.
 The top is a Sitka spruce while the laminated Sapele is on the back and sides.
 There is an elegant black binding around the top and bottom of the bass.
 The neck joins the body at the 17th fret and features a solid ebony fretboard with a nut width of 1.58” and a total of 23 frets.
 Aside from the top, the whole bass is satin finished for a smooth feel.
 The bass features Fishman F1 Analog electronics and simple volume and tone controls on the upper bout along with a built-in digital tuner for ease of use on stage.
 On the top of the fretboard is a White Corian nut, while the bottom of the bass is fitted with an ebony bridge.
 The headstock is fitted with four Gotoh black sealed tuners which are just excellent.